visuality1337/FortniteCheatSRCUpdateEveryUpdate/README.md

-# SILENT AND MEMORY ARE NOT WORKING MAYBE SILENT FIX MAYBE SOON.
 # FortniteCheatSRCUpdateEveryUpdate
-A free FortniteCheatExample. (get updated every update)
+A free FortniteCheatSRC. (get updated every update)

 # Injector
 Injector only works for 1903 and 1909.